- Hello World,

 If you want to skip this introduction and get on with it feel free.
 Just go to the Hello World section and get started.
 But please come back and read the rest of this introduction later when you have time.

-I have used colour in the example XHTML throughout this article to make it easier for you to understand the code.
+I have used color in the example XHTML throughout this article to make it easier for you to understand the code.
 The colour is purely there for this reason and serves no other purpose.

 I will not be showing you how to use any programs to write XHTML for you.
 I have a firm belief that the best way to write Web pages is to get your hands dirty and write the code yourself.
 I’ve been doing it for seven years so far and it hasn’t let me down yet.
 Here are the main reasons I believe this.